doximity/hubot-estimate/README.md

 estimate max 2 for 123 # in a public channel botname estimate 123 as 3 # user 1
 botname estimate 123 as 3 # user 2
-> Unanimous estimation fo 3 points by user1, user2 # in the public channel
+> Unanimous estimation of 3 points by user1, user2 # in the public channel
 ```

 ### Test